 Armor: Impulse and Defense

 Armor begins when impulses flowing outward to the muscles get blocked.
-The child defends against the unwanted impulse by tensing his or her jaw.
-At first, it’s a conscious effort, but later with chronic jaw tension, armoring is completely unconscious and becomes permanent.
+The child defends against the unwanted impulse to bite by tensing his or her jaw.
+At first, it’s a conscious effort, but later chronic jaw tension develops into permanent armoring and is completely unconscious.

-There’s always an impulse and its defense.
+There’s always the impulse and the defense against it.
 Defenses block impulses.
-The total mind/body defense adds up to emotional armor.
+One’s total mind/body defense adds up to emotional armor.
 Armoring keeps both the impulse and its defense out of the person’s awareness and control.
 Armor is the common functioning principle underlying mind/body disorders.
+The damming up of energy fuels disease and dysfunctions.

 It might surprise you, but a blocked impulse stays right there.
 In our example, the impulse to bite remains bound and forgotten in the growing child’s jaw muscles.
 Old emotions don’t just go away.
-They get stored up in ones armor.
-Eventually, they form the underlying root of adult emotional issues and illness.
+They get stored up in one’s armor and form the underlying root of adult emotional issues and illness.

-Certain somatic symptoms are widely recognized.
-For example, an armored jaw leads to higher levels of anxiety, depression, sleep deprivation, pain from grinding one’s teeth, etc. The person may make mean, biting comments that push others away.
-The vicious cycle of tension, trouble, and pain is often seen.
+Superficial results are widely recognized.
+For example, an armored jaw leads to higher levels of anxiety, depression, sleep deprivation, pain from grinding one’s teeth, etc. The person may make mean, biting comments that push others away, a vicious cycle of tension, pain, and trouble.

-The underlying problem is rarely recognized.
-With blocked energy, a stasis develops.
-This stasis deadens normal pulsation so that periodic orgastic discharge of excess energy is not possible.
-Symptoms become worse.
+The underlying problem is rarely recognized: With blocked energy, a stasis develops, and this lack of biological motion deadens normal pulsation so that periodic orgastic discharge of excess energy is not possible.
+Bodily symptoms worsen.

 The Psychosomatic Process